Are Discoveries Spurious? Distributions of Maximum Spurious Correlations and Their Applications: Extension to sparse linear models

-where $\widetilde{\bZ}$ is a $d$-variate centered Gaussian random vector with covariance matrix $\bSigma_{22.1}$. \end{theorem}
+where $\widetilde{\bZ} \sta{d}{=} N(\mo,\bSigma_{22.1} )$ is a $d$-variate centered Gaussian random vector with covariance matrix $\bSigma_{22.1}$. \end{theorem}

-Since $p_{\lambda}$ is a folded-concave penalty function, \eqref{eq4.2} is a non-convex optimization problem.
-The local linear approximation (LLA) algorithm can be applied to produce a certain local minimum for any fixed initial solution \citep{ZL08, FXZ14}.
-In particular, \cite{FXZ14} proved that the LLA algorithm can deliver the oracle estimator in the folded concave penalized problem with overwhelming probability if it is initialized by some appropriate initial estimator.
+As $p_{\lambda}$ is a folded-concave penalty function, \eqref{eq4.2} is a non-convex optimization problem.
+The local linear approximation (LLA) algorithm can be applied to produce a certain local minimum for any fixed initial solution [\cite{ZL08}, \cite{FXZ14}].
+In particular, \cite{FXZ14} prove that the LLA algorithm can deliver the oracle estimator in the folded concave penalized problem with overwhelming probability if it is initialized by some appropriate initial estimator.